ManojAthreya/LULU_Voice_Assistant/README.md

 ***Overview***

-The personal voice assistant project involves several key components:
+The personal voice assistant project involves several key components described below:

 - **Wake Word Detection**: We trained a small Neural Network to detect the wake word 'LULU'.
 Trained from 170 samples which says LULU from various speakers and 170 background noise and negative samples.